 The Metropolitan Planning Organization shall actively seek out input and participation from a wide variety of individuals, groups and organizations affected by the transportation system to identify transportation related needs, desires, issues and concerns.
 Public participation will be sought continuously throughout transportation planning processes.
 Efforts will be specifically targeted at the beginning of planning efforts, at key decision points while there is ample opportunity to affect decisions, and when final product drafts are issued.
 The Metropolitan Planning Organization's Executive Policy Committee and Technical Coordinating Committee members also have direct contact with the public via the community that they represent and should reflect their concerns to Metropolitan Planning Organization staff.
-Metropolitan Planning Organization staff will also monitor public input received through project development efforts, corridor studies and other planning activities.
+Metropolitan Planning Organization staff.